 Most packable backpacks are frame-free, which means they won’t be able to support heavier loads.
 Don’t expect to pack everything you need for a weekend into a bag that weighs 2.5 ounces.
 The lighter bags on this list made serious compromises to take up such little space, and travelers who demand more out of their bags may find these materials are not up to the task.

-Packable backpacks don’t tack on many features that satisfy travelers who need tons of pockets, shoulder protection, or comfort out of their packs.
+Packable backpacks don’t tack on many features that satisfy travelers who need tons of pockets, shoulder protection, a sternum strap, external water bottle pockets or comfort out of their packs.
 There are only a select few models that can be used as an everyday bag.

 If packability and weight aren’t your primary concerns when shopping for your day packs, packable backpacks might not work best for your goals.